-Fig. 6(b) superimposes the TCD difference data points generated under the remaining 8 TV corner experiments, which represent the regeneration components of our experiments.
-The public data is consulted to ensure regeneration uses the same comparisons as enrollment.
+Fig. 6(b) superimposes the TCD difference data points generated under the remaining 8 TV corner experiments, which represent the regeneration scenarios in our experiments.
+The thresholding bitstring is consulted to ensure regeneration uses the same comparisons as enrollment.
 The data points associated with the regenerations appear above and below the enrollment data points.
-Only those that move toward 0 line are problematic.
+Only those that move toward 0 line are problematic however.
 Although none occur in these plots, points that move over the 0 line from above or below indicate the relative ordering has changed in the TCD pairing.
-A bit flip during regeneration will occur if this condition is met.
+A bit flip will occur during regeneration if this condition is met.